bashdash4/docs/source/hive/hive_bfs.md

 ```

 ### Output
 Output is text that explains steps taken, shows passes through graph, displays distances, and displays runtime statistics and other diagnostic information such as number of iterations and vertices/edges visited.
-Comparisons to proven implementations of BFS (such as that provided by [the back40computing project](https://code.google.com/archive/p/back40computing/)) can be used for correctness checking.
+Comparisons to proven implementations of BFS can be used for correctness checking.

 ## Performance and Analysis
 [IN PROGRESS]